-Since the beginning of 2022, the Issuer has been warned about an increased risk of disruptive cyber-attacks on critical infrastructure and institutions such as telecoms, energy, financial markets infrastructure, etc., During the second half of 2022, we indeed observed an increased number and variety of cyber-attacks (e.g., DDoS and password spraying) targeting Group entities and other financial institutions.
-Until now with limited impact on the targeted Group entities and their clients.
+Since the beginning of 2022, the Issuer has been warned about an increased risk of disruptive cyber-attacks on critical infrastructure and institutions such as telecoms, energy, financial markets infrastructure, etc. Following the Russian invasion in Ukraine and the sanctions imposed on Russia, the European Union has faced an increased risk of disruptive, state sponsored cyber-attacks towards critical (financial markets) infrastructure and institutions.
+Also, some of the cyber-attacks (e.g., DDoS and password spraying) targeting KBC Group entities can be attributed to pro-Russian hacker groups, until now, with relatively limited impact on the targeted entities and their clients.
 The Issuer as well as the local entities remain vigilant, with constant monitoring procedures in place.